mhum/nfs-dynamic-dns/README.md

 username    --Your NFSN username api_key     --API key for using NFSN's APIs.
-This can be obtained via the Member Interface > "Profile" tab > "Actions" > "Manage API Key". domain      ---Domain that the subdomain belongs to subdomain   ---Subdomain to update with the script
+This can be obtained via the Member Interface > "Profile" tab > "Actions" > "Manage API Key". domain      ---Domain that the subdomain belongs to subdomain   ---Subdomain to update with the script.
+Leave blank for the bare domain name.
 ```

 ## Running